 Over the years, I have developed a collection of small batch production lines as well as creating many one of a kind pieces.
 I use a combination of lost wax casting and fabrication to make my work.
 Both methods are essential to my practice as they allow a certain flexibility and efficiency.
 I work in gold, silver and platinum and I often use pearls, semi-precious and precious gems as accents in my designs.

-When I design my jewellery, I work to pair down shapes to their most minimal form.
+When I design my jewellery, I work to pare down shapes to their most minimal form.
 Once I have narrowed in on a form, I add decoration and small details that complement the original shape.
 This allows me to remain true to a simple and clean aesthetic while featuring distinct and elegant details.” -A. Mueller